 - The local church should obey God’s commands.

 “Therefore as the church is subject unto Christ …” Eph.
 5:24

 Again, no one wants to obey anyone.
 It is a very difficult thing to do.
 God, however, has laid out a hierarchy of leadership that will work.
 We may not like the order of people that we are to submit to, but it is God’s plan.
 His plan works.
-Our way of whom we obey usually does not.
+Choosing whom we will obey usually does not.

 God’s commands are for our benefit.
 Father knows best!
-As Israel told Joshua, after they learned the truth the hard way, so should our heart’s desire be:
+As Israel told Joshua, after they learned this truth the hard way, so should our heart’s desire be: